touchlab/.github/CONTRIBUTING.md

 Submitting feature requests as discussions allows us prioritize requests using discussions upvote system.
 Requests with a lot of community support are more likely to be considered.
-It also provides a distinction between defects (issues) which concretely fixable, and enhancements which may be valid but not prioritized.
+It also provides a distinction between defects (issues) which are concretely fixable, and enhancements which may be valid but not prioritized.

 ### Submitting a pull request